svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_stream_video_summary.md

 1. **Get the Transcript**: Most meetings and webinars have a downloadable transcript.
 If not, you can usually get it from Chrome Inspector.
    - With Microsoft Stream, jump to the Chrome Inspector, open the Network tab, filter for "streamContent" and reload the video!
 You'll see both the flat text file (VTT) version and the JSON-formatted version
    - With Zoom, you can download the transcript directly from the Cloud Recordings tab in your browser
-   - Copy & paste the transcript into a text file on your computer
+   - Save the transcript into a text file on your computer

-2. **Clean and Chunk**: Trim out the fluff from the script.
-Next, break it into chunks (say, every 35000 characters for a model with 16K context window).
+2. **Clean and Chunk**: Trim out the fluff from the script (eg, IDs and markup).
+Next, break it into chunks (say, every 35000 characters for a model with a 16K context window).
 This makes it more digestible for our AI buddy and it can work on it in parallel.

 3. **Let GenAI Do Its Magic**: Send each chunk to GenAI asynchronously.
 Add instructions to keep the summary succinct.